segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/snowflake-setup.md

 At a high level, when you set up Snowflake for Reverse ETL, the configured user/role needs read permissions for any resources (databases, schemas, tables) the query needs to access.
 Segment keeps track of changes to your query results with a managed schema <br>(`__SEGMENT_REVERSE_ETL`), which requires the configured user to allow write permissions for that schema.

 > success ""
 > Segment now supports key-pair authentication for Snowflake Reverse ETL sources.
+Key-pair authentication is available for Business Tier users only.

 ## Set up guide
 Follow the instructions below to set up the Segment Snowflake connector.
 Segment recommends you use the `ACCOUNTADMIN` role to execute all the commands below, and that you create a user that authenticates with an encrypted key pair.